shopbeam/flash-widget-example/README.md

 - img src (product image url) attribute
 - img data-shopbeam-url attribute

-We want to add these attributes to a flash object embed, here's the code we are using for the example swf widget on our [Demo Page](http://shopbeam.github.io/flash-widget-example/demo/public/):
+We then want to add these attributes to a flash embed object tag, here's the code we are using for the example swf widget on our [Demo Page](http://shopbeam.github.io/flash-widget-example/demo/public/):

 ``` html
 <script class="shopbeam-script" type="text/javascript" src="https://www.shopbeam.com/js/widget.loader.js" async="true">